alexrajo/food-ltd/README.md

 ### Database and datasource

-The backend solution leverages GraphQL as the query language, with Express as the web framework, Prisma for database management, and Docker for containerization.
+The backend solution leverages GraphQL as the query language, with Express as the web framework, and Prisma for database management.
 This technology stack enables efficient data retrieval, seamless API development, and streamlined deployment in a containerized environment.

 The data used in this project is sourced from a publicly available dataset from [kaggle](https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images).